gortonator/bsds-6650/assignments-2021/Assignment-1.md

 We also need our client to simulate the staggered opening times of stores across timezones.
 We need to do this as follows:

 Phase 1, the *east* phase, will launch (maxStores/4) threads.

-After any store thread has sent 3 hour of purchases, launch another (maxStores/4) threads - the *central* phase.
+After any store thread has sent 3 hours of purchases, launch another (maxStores/4) threads - the *central* phase.

 After any store thread has sent 5 hours of purchases, launch the remaining (maxStores/2) threads - the *west* phase.

-For example if numStores=64, we will launch 16 threads initially, another 16 threads after 3 hours, and 32 threads after 5 hours of purchases at any stores.
+For example if numStores=64, we will launch 16 threads initially, another 16 threads after 3 hours, and 32 threads after 5 hours of purchases at any store.

 For every request, the server will return an HTTP 200/201 response code for a successful GET/POST operation.
 As soon as the 200/201 is received, the client should immediately send the next request until it has exhausted the number of requests to send.